 Initiation

-A multistatic EDMG sensing instance between a sensing initiator in the sensing transmitter role and two or more sensing responders is initiated by several DMG Sensing Measurement Request frames and DMG Sensing Response frames respond to the DMG Sensing Requests frames(#2083).
+A multistatic EDMG sensing instance between a sensing initiator in the sensing transmitter role and two or more sensing responders is initiated by several DMG Sensing Measurement Request frames and DMG Sensing Response frames exchanges(#2083).

 The sensing initiator initiates the multistatic EDMG sensing instance by sending DMG Sensing Measurement Request frames to each of the intended sensing responders.
 The DMG Measurement Session ID, Measurement Burst ID, and the Sensing Instance SN fields shall have the same value in all DMG Sensing Measurement Request frames(#2084).
 The sensing initiator shall set the STA ID field to a value between 0 and 7 indicating the index of the sensing responder sync field in the sync field of the EDMG multistatic sensing PPDUs.
-EDMG multistatic sensing PPDUs shall be addressed to the sensing responder that is assigned the value of 0 in the STA ID.
+EDMG multistatic sensing PPDUs shall be addressed to the sensing responder that has a STA ID equal to 0.
 The sensing initiator sets the First Beam Index field to a value that indicates the first beam that is used for transmission in the TRN field of the first EDMG multistatic sensing PPDU.
 The other beams used in the Multistatic Sensing PPDUs are the following beams in the Tx Beam List subelement.
-The set of beams in the instance is repeated according to the Num of Repeat in Instance field(#1481).
+The set of beams in the ??EDMG sensing?? instance is repeated according to the Num of Repeat in Instance field(#1481).
 The sensing initiator sets the start of the PPDU fields to the time, in microseconds, from the end of the DMG Sensing Request to the beginning of the EDMG multistatic sensing PPDU in the multistatic EDMG sensing instance(#2084).

-A STA that receives a DMG Sensing Request frame shall respond after SIFS with a DMG Sensing Response frame(#2085).
+A STA that receives a DMG Sensing Request frame shall respond, after SIFS, with a DMG Sensing Response frame(#2085).
 The sensing responder shall remain active to receive all the EDMG multistatic sensing PPDUs in the multistatic EDMG sensing instance and poll frame.

-The sensing initiator shall transmit a DMG Sensing Request frame to the next intended sensing responder SIFS after receiving the response from the previous sensing responder.
+The sensing initiator shall transmit a DMG Sensing Request frame to the next intended sensing responder, a SIFS after receiving the response from the previous sensing responder.

 Sounding

-The sensing initiator shall start the transmission of EDMG multistatic sensing PPDUs a SIFS after receiving the response from the last sensing responder.
-The sensing initiator shall select the format of the TRN field (by setting the following TXVECTOR parameters: TRN_SEQ_LENGTH, EDMG_TRN_LEN, RX_TRN_PER_TX_TRN, EDMG_TRN_P, EDMG_TRN_M, and EDMG_TRN_N) in each of the transmitted EDMG multistatic sensing PPDUs in a way that it is compatible with the sensing responders’ capabilities and covers the desired transmit and receive beams.
-The selected TXVECTOR parameters shall match the values appearing in the corresponding fields in the DMG Sensing Request frames.
+The sensing initiator shall start the transmission of EDMG multistatic sensing PPDUs, a SIFS after receiving the response from the last sensing responder.
+The sensing initiator shall select the format of the TRN field (by setting the following TXVECTOR parameters: TRN_SEQ_LENGTH, EDMG_TRN_LEN, RX_TRN_PER_TX_TRN, EDMG_TRN_P, EDMG_TRN_M, and EDMG_TRN_N) in each of the transmitted EDMG multistatic sensing PPDUs, in a way that it is compatible with the sensing responders’ capabilities and covers the desired transmit and receive beams.
+The selected TXVECTOR parameters shall match the values appearing in the corresponding fields of the DMG Sensing Request frames.
 The EDMG multistatic sensing PPDUs may be followed by up to three EDMG multistatic sensing PPDUs with the same parameters from the sensing transmitter.
 All the EDMG multistatic sensing PPDUs in a multistatic EDMG sensing instance shall have the same PPDU length and TRN field format.

 Reporting